gchandra10/dbx_dab_multi_meta_nov_2025/README.md

 # Key Points

 - DABS can’t deploy a single pipeline in isolation.
 Splitting the monolithic bundle into per-source folders gives you room to deploy, test, and iterate independently.
+This is an alternate we can discuss about.

 ```
 cards-etl
   |- conf